Code-Institute-Submissions/unreal-estate-second-milestone-project/README.md

 I had a lot of thinking about how to implement navigation, and I decided that instead of using WASD or navigation arrows, I create a small joystick.
 I am aware of that this solution doesn't let the user to play this game really fast, but I think that because the style of the game, and the player of it, speed is not very key.
+The boostrap offset wasn't working by itself, so I set a separate div for each button, this fixed the problem.
 The user can choose between four levels: Easy, Medium, Hard and Insane.
 At the bottom of the dashboard you can see the copyright and two buttons.
  At the beginning these contents were in the footer of the page, but when I was working on making this site responsive, I had to realise, that the canvas blocks me from setting the footer at the bottom in the way I want.